beavertronics/2022code5970/README.md

 Erik will be working on vision and fine tuning Pids when the time comes

-current plan is to add encoders and limit switches to the code and add super structure systems into the code 2022-1-31
+current plan is to add super structure systems with forwards and backwards commands into the code 2022-1-31